arialdomartini/private-ethereum/README.md

 Ethereum Private Network
 ========================

 An Ethereum private network running in Docker.
 This image is intended to be run interactively, for educational purpose.
+See the article at [http://arialdomartini.github.io/private-ethereum.html](http://arialdomartini.github.io/private-ethereum.html).

 ## Run
 Build the docker image with: